 - Also select the Start monitoring after detecting one of the following keywords checkbox if you want the Client to start recording user activity only after the user enters one of the specified keywords on the Client computer.

-• Define the Keystroke Filtering parameters for the Client.
+• Define the Keystroke Filtering parameter for the Client.

 14. After completing the configuration, click the Next button in the bottom right to proceed to defining the Client Groups which the Client will belong to, permissions for managing the Client, and alerts assigned to the Client, and then click the Finish button to save the changes.

 15. The new configuration is applied to the Client immediately.